StefanoRatto/wpdecronifier/README.md

 ## Features

-- Searches for WordPress sites using Shodan API (with pagination)
+- Discovers WordPress sites using Common Crawl data (no Shodan API required)
+- Intelligent WordPress site validation with multiple indicators
+- Smart domain matching with multiple variations for HackerOne scope comparison
+- Parallel processing of Common Crawl files for faster discovery
+- Local file caching to improve performance across runs
 - Checks for exposed wp-cron.php endpoints (only considers 200 OK responses as vulnerable)
 - Cross-references findings with HackerOne public programs (with pagination)
 - Outputs results in CSV format with timestamped filenames
-- Comprehensive logging with both console output and log files
+- Unified logging with append mode for tracking all scans in a single file
 - Reverse DNS lookups for IP addresses
 - Cool ASCII art banner
 - Environment variable validation